TEDMED Talk:

 As a writer and artist, my work is to invite people of all ages and abilities into the creative process.
 I work in the medium of relationships and systems change - ensuring that meaning-making and creative play is infused into all social and health care systems.

-Essentially, my work is to ensure that no one, including myself, ever has to stop expressing and growing until life closes.
+Essentially, my work is to ensure that no one ever has to stop expressing and growing until life closes.
 While we live, we are storying creatures.

-Nearly all my plays and art projects are collaboratively created with communities of non-artists.
-I have trained / consulted / created art with people in home care, senior centers, meal delivery programs, memory cafes, skilled nursing, assisted living - just regular folks - and all artists at heart.
+My plays and art projects are collaboratively created with communities of non-artists in a range of settings - home care, senior centers, meal delivery programs, memory cafes, skilled nursing, assisted living.
+Just regular folks - and all artists at heart.

 Bio

-Anne Basting is a writer, artist and advocate for the power of creativity to change lives.
-She is Professor of English at the University of Wisconsin Milwaukee and Founder of the award-winning non-profit TimeSlips.org, which trains, inspires, and supports caregivers to infuse creativity into care.
+Anne Basting is a writer, artist and advocate for the power of creativity to change lives and transform systems.
+She is Emerita Professor of English at the University of Wisconsin Milwaukee and Founder of the award-winning non-profit TimeSlips.org, which inspires and supports the integration of creativity and meaning-making into care systems.
 Her writing and large-scale public performances have helped shape an international movement to extend creative and meaningful expression from childhood, where it is expected, through to late life, where it has been too long withheld.

 Basting holds a Ph.D. in Theatre Arts from the University of Minnesota, and a Masters in Theatre from the University of Wisconsin.
 She advises the burgeoning field of arts and health, sits on multiple corporate advisory boards, and mentors several Fellows of the UCSF and Trinity College Global Brain Health Institute.
-Basting gives keynote addresses across the world on the power and potential of meaning-making practices to transform the experience of aging (and living).
+Basting gives keynote addresses across the world on the power and potential of integrating the arts and health and social care.

-At UWM, Basting directs the internationally renowned Center for 21st Century Studies and teaches and coordinates the Story Experience Fellow program, a year-long experiential learning program in which students are embedded in health and social care settings and build community through a range of story facilitation techniques.
+At UWM, Basting directed the internationally renowned Center for 21st Century Studies (from 2021-2024), expanding and emphasizing collaboration and public engagement as an interdisciplinary humanities center.
+She originated and taught the Story Experience Fellow program, a year-long experiential learning program in which students are embedded in health and social care settings and build community through a range of story facilitation techniques.

-Basting lives in Milwaukee with her husband filmmaker Brad Lichtenstein, their sons Ben and Will, and goofball dog Archie.
-She is at work on multiple projects including dramatically expanding Memory Cafes in the U.S. through social prescribing; a new participatory play format to tour Memory Cafes; a new book about the yearning for social connection; a performance project to create a ritual to recognize the passage into becoming a care partner for an adult or elder.
-Never a dull moment.
+Basting is currently at work on multiple projects including EMC2, which aims to sustainably scale Memory Cafes in the U.S.; a new participatory play format to tour Memory Cafes; a new book about daily practices of creative care for family caregivers; and a performance project to create a ritual to recognize the passage into becoming a care partner for an adult or elder (Careshowers.org).

 Short Bio

 Anne Basting is a writer, artist and advocate for the power of creativity to transform our lives.
-She is Professor of English at the University of Wisconsin Milwaukee and Founder of the award-winning non-profit TimeSlips.org, which trains, inspires, and supports caregivers to infuse creativity into care.
+She is Emerita Professor of English at the University of Wisconsin Milwaukee and Founder of the award-winning non-profit TimeSlips.org, which inspires and supports the infusion of creativity and meaning-making into care systems.
 Her writing and large-scale public performances have helped shape an international movement to extend creative and meaningful expression from childhood, where it is expected, through to late life, where it has been too long withheld.

 Instagram: adbasting;